lum-network/mainnet/upgrades/v1.1.3/postmoterm.md

 The rollback command was executed on all testnet nodes and succeeded.

-But restarting the nodes binary led to an instant panic at start apparently due to files corruption.
-We are not sure at the time of writting why this panic occured but after a few tries we decided to reject this option since the logs were not helpful, the feature is still in its infancy and not much feedback on using this feature was available.
+But restarting the nodes binary led to an instant panic at the start apparently due to file corruption.
+We are not sure at the time of writing why this panic occurred but after a few tries we decided to reject this option since the logs were not helpful, the feature is still in its infancy and not much feedback on using this feature was available.

 ### Hard fork with a new Genesis (success)
 *Have validators upgrade their binary and restart from a new genesis*